chingu-voyages/v49-tier2-team-18/color-picker-project/README.md

   npm install
 ```

-### 4.Start the Development Server
+### 4. Start the Development Server

 After the dependencies are installed, start the development server:

 ```sql
   npm run dev
 ```

-### 5.View the Project:
+### 5. View the Project:

-Once the development server is running, open your web browser and visit the provide local host url:
+Once the development server is running, open your web browser and visit:

 ```arduino
   http://localhost:3000